cobilab/cryfa/README.md

       -f,  --force
            force to consider input as non-FASTA/FASTQ
            Forces Cryfa not to compact, but shuffle and encrypt.
-           If the input is FASTA/FASTQ, it is again considered as non-FASTA/FASTQ, therefore, compaction will be ignored,
-           but shuffling and encryption will be performed.
+           If the input is FASTA/FASTQ, it is considered as non-FASTA/FASTQ; so, compaction will be ignored, but shuffling and encryption will be performed.

-      -v,  --verbose
-           verbose mode (more information)

       -s,  --stop_shuffle
            stop shuffling the input

       -t [NUMBER],  --thread [NUMBER]
            number of threads

+      -v,  --verbose
+           verbose mode (more information)

+      -h,  --help
+           usage guide

+      --version
+           version information
 ```
 Cryfa uses standard ouput stream, hence, its output can be directly integrated
 with pipelines.